mantidproject/mantidimaging/docs/developer_guide/packaging.rst

 The preferred method of packaging the package is as a Conda package.

-This is most likely to be the simplest way to distribute the package; for users Anaconda Cloud is the simplest way to obtain dependencies (for instance, TomoPy), for clusters a Conda package is one of the less painful ways of deploying something (so I am told).
+This is most likely to be the simplest way to distribute the package;
+Anaconda Cloud is the simplest way to obtain dependencies (for instance, TomoPy).

 TL;DR
 -----

 Building:

-   1. :code:`conda-build conda/mantidimaging`
+   1. :code:`make build-conda-package`

 Installing:

-   1. :code:`conda config --add channel dgursoy` (once)
-   2. :code:`conda install -c file:///tmp/mantidimaging-conda/linux-64 mantidimaging`
+   1. :code:`conda install -c file:///tmp/mantidimaging-conda/linux-64 -c conda-forge  mantidimaging`

 Building the package
 --------------------

-Before you go any further make sure you have :code:`conda-build` installed, this should be as simple as :code:`conda install conda-build`.
+Before you go any further make sure you have the build requirements installed.
+This can be done via :code:`make install-build-requirements`.

-The metadata is in :code:`conda/mantidimaging`, this generates a package based on the environment and an installation using :code:`setup.py`.
+The metadata is in :code:`conda/`, this generates a package based on the environment and an installation using :code:`setup.py`.

 Note that you may have issues if the Conda root directory is on an encrypted